 How They’re Different

 Essential oils are also highly fragrant and have a thin viscosity.
-Just a dash can turn unscented lotions, soaps, and more into perfumed perfection.
+Just a dash can turn unscented lotions, soaps, etc. into perfumed perfection.

 Carrier oils, on the other hand, tend to be extremely moisturizing and are tolerable in large amounts.
 It's common to use carrier oils like coconut oil or grapeseed oil as an alternative to body lotion or to seal in moisturizers.
-One thing to note about carrier oils is that some come from nuts and should be avoided if you have an allergy.
+One thing to note about carrier oils is that some are derived from nuts and should be avoided if you have a nut allergy.

 Best Essential Oils for Skin

-Lemongrass is an herb jam-packed with good stuff, like vitamins A and C, phosphorus, manganese, copper, potassium, and more!
+Lemongrass is an herb jam-packed with vitamins and minerals.
 It's great at removing dirt, oil, and impurities, making pores appear smaller and helping to balance natural oils.
 Plus, its powerful, citrusy scent will have you feeling invigorated and squeaky clean.
+You will find lemongrass oil in our Prince Charcoal detox mask.

 Best Carrier Oils for Skin

-This carrier oil to end all carrier oils is actually not an oil!
-It's a wax ester.
+This carrier oil is actually a wax ester.
 On top of being insanely moisturizing, jojoba oil provides antioxidant protection, is non-comedogenic, and helps balance natural sebum levels.
-All these wonderful features and more are why it's one of our favorite ingredients in our brightening Nectar of the C Vitamin C Serum!
+All these wonderful features and more are why it's one of our favorite ingredients in our brightening Nectar of the C vitamin C serum.
+In fact, it’s so effective, we also have jojoba oil in our Just Dew It hydrating serum, H2 Oh Yeah hydrating moisturizer, and our Eyes Eyes Baby eye cream.

 One of the most commonly used carrier oils, coconut oil is the perfect after-shower addition to make your skin baby soft and moisturized.
 It's uber-rich in medium-chain fatty acids (more than 65% of its total composition!) which are supremely nourishing for skin.
-And because it's so great at moisturizing, it helps lessen the appearance of fine lines and wrinkles.
+You can find coconut oil in our So Clean! facial cleanser, because it’s great for cleansing and purifying the skin.

 Packed with fatty acids and non-comedogenic, rosehip oil is as versatile as they come.
-Antioxidants give it anti-aging properties while vitamin C helps even skin tone and bestows a healthy-looking glow.
+Antioxidants give it anti-aging properties, while vitamin C helps even skin tone and bestows a healthy-looking glow.
 It's also great for moisturizing cuticles and the scalp.
-Really, what can't this oil do?
+We’ve added rosehip oil to our Prince Charcoal detox mask.

 Pairing Essential Oils and Carrier Oils

 Since everyone's skin is different, there's no one-size-fits-all approach when it comes to what essential oils and carrier oils to use.
-But having said that, there are two good rules of thumb to follow!
-First is always, always patch test essential oils to make sure they won't irritate you!
+Having said that, there are two good rules of thumb to follow: First is always, always patch test essential oils to make sure they won't irritate your skin.

 Now comes the fun part — experimenting!
 Plenty of carrier oils are relatively odorless and make a great base for essentials.
 Others have a light fragrance that can really elevate an essential oil blend.
 Eventually, you'll find the textures, scents, and nutrient profiles you love the most.